scrapy/itemadapter/README.md

 #### `get_field_meta(field_name: str) -> MappingProxyType`

 Return metadata for the given field, if available.
-Unless overriden in a custom adapter class, by default this method calls the adapter's `get_field_meta_from_class` method, passing the stored item's class.
+Unless overriden in a custom adapter class, by default this method calls the adapter's `get_field_meta_from_class` method, passing the wrapped item's class.

 #### `field_names() -> collections.abc.KeysView`